After the Removal of Multiple Teeth

 Home Instructions After the Removal of Multiple Teeth

 If you had immediate dentures placed, do not remove them to stop the bleeding.
-Instead bite down on the dentures and place gauze pads between the dentures and you cheeks to soak up any oozing from around the side of the dentures.
+Instead, bite down on the dentures and place gauze pads between the dentures and your cheeks to soak up any oozing from around the side of the dentures.

 Use ice packs (externally) on the cheek near the surgical site.
 Apply ice for the first 36 hours only.
 Apply ice for 15 minutes of each hour for the first 36 hours while you are awake.